Raaz (2002 film): Plot

 In the mist-covered forests near Ooty, a college picnic turns into a chilling tragedy when Nisha, a medical student, suddenly attacks her boyfriend in a violent, inexplicable outburst and dies moments later.
-The mysterious nature of her death baffles police, who call on Professor Agni Swaroop, a reclusive occult expert.
-Swaroop’s investigation reveals that Nisha was possessed by a malevolent spirit, awakened by unresolved secrets buried deep within the forest.
+The mysterious nature of her death baffles the police, who call on Professor Agni Swaroop, a reclusive occult expert.
+Swaroop's investigation reveals that Nisha was possessed by a malevolent spirit, awakened by unresolved secrets buried deep within the forest.

 Meanwhile, in Mumbai, Sanjana and Aditya Dhanraj are a married couple struggling to save their deteriorating relationship.
 Aditya, a successful yet emotionally distant businessman, is preoccupied with work, creating a rift between them.
-To salvage their marriage, they plan a retreat to Ooty, choosing a secluded, abandoned colonial bungalow near the forest where Nisha’s death occurred—an ominous setting that soon reveals a darker presence.
+To salvage their marriage, they plan a retreat to Ooty, choosing a secluded, abandoned colonial bungalow near the forest where Nisha's death occurred—an ominous setting that soon reveals a darker presence.

 Shortly after arrival, Sanjana begins to experience terrifying supernatural phenomena: ghostly screams from the forest, eerie whispers, and vivid nightmares.
 The local staff reveal the disappearance of Robert, the previous caretaker, who vanished after being tormented by the same malevolent force.
 Sanjana asked Aditya about Robert but ignored.
 Sanjana confides in her friend Priya, who introduces her to Professor Swaroop.

 Using an ancient occult ritual—a lemon that inexplicably turns blood red at sunset—Swaroop confirms the presence of a dark spirit tethered to the bungalow and forest.
 Their further investigation leads to the discovery of a buried revolver registered to Colonel Arjun Malik.
 The Colonel reveals that the weapon belonged to his daughter, Malini, a troubled young woman with a severe psychiatric illness who mysteriously disappeared years ago.

 During a séance, Sanjana uncovers the vengeful truth: years earlier, Aditya had an extramarital affair with Malini during a rough patch in his marriage.
 When Aditya refused to leave Sanjana for Malini, the devastated Malini fatally shot herself in his presence, intending to frame him.
-Fearing scandal, Aditya conspired with Robert, the caretaker, to secretly bury Malini’s body in the forest, hiding the tragic event.
+Fearing scandal, Aditya conspired with Robert, the caretaker, to secretly bury Malini's body in the forest, hiding the tragic event.